-Our 4+ assessments for September 2016 entry will take place in November 2015.
+Our 4+ assessments for September 2016 entry will take place on Saturday 7 November 2015.

 Our entry process is specially designed to help the children show us what they can do and everything is undertaken in a thoughtful, caring and friendly manner.
 During the assessment we ask children to:

 The children will also be assessed in small groups to assess social skills.
 Parents of successful candidates will be invited for an interview during November and offer letters will be sent out in December.

 If you have any further questions concerning your child joining us in Reception, please email Mrs Rosemary Scard firstname.lastname@example.org or telephone her on 020 8516 7225.